trueos/trueos-docs/trueos-handbook/pico.rst

  512+0 records out
  2147483648 bytes transferred in 426.140554 secs (5039379 bytes/sec)

-Again, please be patient as this command may take some time to process.
+This command may take some time to process.

 .. warning:: Be sure the :command:`dd if=` command points to right storage device if there are multiple storage devices inserted in the system.
-In the example above, the microSD card is connected to a USB adapter (da0) attached to the system.
+In the example above, the microSD card is connected to a USB adapter, identified as *da0* on the system.

-Now the :file:`.img` file is written to the microSD card; it is time to connect the Pico client to the Pico server:
+After the :file:`.img` file is written to the microSD card; connect the Pico client to the Pico server:

 * Insert the microSD card into the thin client.
 * Attach the network cable.
 Be sure the client is wired into the same